SDM-TIB/falcon2.0/README.md

 ### WebQSP-WD dataset
-[WebQSP-WD](https://github.com/UKPLab/coling2018-graph-neural-networks-question-answering/blob/master/WEBQSP_WD_README.md) contains 1639 test questions with single entity and relation per question.
-Falcon 2.0 outperforms all other baselines with highest F-score value 0.82, precision value 0.80 and highest recall value 0.84 on WebQSP-WD dataset.
+[WebQSP-WD](https://github.com/UKPLab/coling2018-graph-neural-networks-question-answering/blob/master/WEBQSP_WD_README.md) contains 1639 test questions with a single entity and relation per question.
+Falcon 2.0 outperforms all other baselines with the highest F-score value 0.82, precision value 0.80, and highest recall value 0.84 on the WebQSP-WD dataset.

 ## Experimental Results for Relation Linking